pingcap/docs/br/backup-and-restore-tool.md

 > **Note:**
 >
-> If you don't mount a network disk or use other shared storage, the BR backup data will be generated on each TiKV node.
-Because BR only backs up the leader replica, the space reserved for each node needs to be estimated based on the leader size.
+> If you do not mount a network disk or use other shared storage, the data backed up by BR will be generated on each TiKV node.
+Because BR only backs up leader replicas, you should estimate the space reserved for each node based on the leader size.
-> Meanwhile, because TiDB v4.0 uses leader count for balancing by default, there will be a problem of large differences in leader size, resulting in uneven backup data for each node.
+> Meanwhile, because TiDB v4.0 uses leader count for load balancing by default, leaders are greatly different in size, resulting in uneven distribution of backup data on each node.

-## Using method
+## Use BR

-### Download Binary
+### Download binary files

 Refer to the [download page](/download-ecosystem-tools.md#br-backup-and-restore) for more information.

 ### Using SQL statements

-Refer to [BACKUP](/sql-statements/sql-statement-backup.md#backup) and [RESTORE](/sql-statements/sql-statement-restore.md#restore) for more information.
+Refer to the [`BACKUP` syntax](/sql-statements/sql-statement-backup.md#backup) and [`RESTORE` syntax](/sql-statements/sql-statement-restore.md#restore) for more information.

 ## Implementation principles